 Steve is my most long standing River Tay fellow ghillie & fishing friend.
 As young boys we fished the River Tay together and even through busy adult river lives we've always stayed in touch over the last 4 decades.
 I know all of his big fish and others that sometimes escaped capture and as importantly I know only too well how 'highly skilled' he is beside any Scottish salmon river let alone the Glendelvine Beat where's he's been Head Ghillie for many decades.
-A nicer or more knowledgeable professional Scottish salmon ghillie you'll struggle to find anywhere.
-Steve transforms into a true 'Tarka' the split second he steps into the boat on Glendelvine and if you ever wanted to study the the true brilliance of a professional Tay boatman then Steve is one of a few who can 'expertly' demonstrate that.
+A better man or more knowledgeable professional Scottish salmon ghillie you'll struggle to find anywhere.
+Steve transforms into a true 'Tarka' the split second he steps into the boat on Glendelvine and if you ever wanted to study the the true brilliance of a professional Tay boatman then Steve is one of many who can 'expertly' demonstrate that.

 The Glendelvine Salmon Fishing Syndicate

 Being in control of the Glendelvine salmon fishing syndicate Steve has never commercially opened the beat up which is admirable as he much prefers the more traditional syndicated salmon rod access approach.
 Over the years and recently a few of the older syndicate members sadly passed away and sometimes one of these rare opportunities to move your River Tay salmon fishing to a 'higher more famous' level appears.
 The 2018 monster Tay Springer was the 3rd perfect heavyweight fish caught from Glendelvine during February with at best very light rod pressure.
 If you call Steve on 07812 899176 there is always a chance you could be offered a 'rare' membership opportunity for this very fairly priced famous River Tay salmon fishing syndicate.

 Understanding The Salmon Fishing Game